nostr-resources/nostr-resources.github.io/index.md

 It also allows you to [view all public notes](https://brb.io/n/search?kind=1).

 There's also [nostr.guru](https://www.nostr.guru/) which allows you view events by their ID.

+And at [nostr.band](https://nostr.band/) you can search profiles and posts by keyword, and also checkout links/hashtags/people that are currently trending on the network.

 ---